EightMedia/eightmailboilerplate/README.md

 ---
 #### Clean Jade templates (with some smart mixins)
-Nest tables the smart way.
-Write:
+Nest those pretty tables the smart and readable way using jade mixins.
+This will make your emailtemplate creating life a lot easier.

 ![](https://raw.github.com/EightMedia/eightmailboilerplate/master/github/jade.jpg)

-This will make your emailtemplate creating life a lot easier.

----

 ---

 #### Automatic css inlining and SASS
 Write your css in an external file and get all those pretty styles automatically inlined.
 Stylesheets will also be automatically included in the head of the file so your media queries will work nicely.